bigfix/restapi-examples/create-analysis/cURL/README.md

 Usage
 ---

-This command will POST the file [`analysis.xml`](./analysis.xml) to the server to create a new analysis called `My Custom Analysis' for a custom site named `Test-Site`.
+This command will POST the file [`analysis.xml`](./analysis.xml) to the server to create a new analysis called `My Custom Analysis` for a custom site named `Test-Site`.

     curl -X POST --data-binary @analysis.xml --user username:password https://server:port/api/analyses/custom/Test-Site